-Alternatively, you can write to the Development Control Division, Bexley Civic Offices, Broadway, Bexleyheath, DA6 7LB or send an email to email@example.com.
+Alternatively, you can write to the Development Control Division, Civic Offices, 2 Watling Street, Bexleyheath, Kent DA6 7AT or send an email to email@example.com.
 Please ensure you quote the application reference number and provide your contact address details.

 Minor amendments to approved applications

 Non-material minor amendments to previously approved proposals now require the submission of an application.
 However, it is not normal procedure to notify neighbouring properties, or those who made representations on the original application, that a Minor Amendment application has been made.
 What constitutes a minor amendment?

 London Borough of Bexley seeks to comply with all statutory requirements including the Data Protection Act (1998) in all its transactions.
 The information it publishes on its websites is up to date and accurate, however, the information on these websites does not constitute legal or professional advice and the Council cannot accept any liability for any loss arising in any way whatsoever out of the use of its sites.
 The Council cannot be held responsible for the data policies, procedures or contents of any other websites referenced by or linked to from its own websites.